cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 <center>
 <img src="setup2.png" width="50%" />

 Figure 4.
 Set country, language, and timezone.
-Additionally, we recommend you enable "Use US Keyboard".
+Additionally, you must use the proper keyboard layout.
+For the US enable "Use US Keyboard".
 </center>